GooeyAI/caprover-postgres-backup/README.md

     - `BUCKET_PATH` - The `gs://<bucket>/<filename>.tar.zst` path to the GCS bucket where the db backup should be stored
     - `GOOGLE_APPLICATION_CREDENTIALS_JSON` - A JSON service account key, that has permission to create/replace objects in above bucket.
     - `PGHOST`, `PGPORT`, `PGUSER`, `PGPASSWORD` - Should point to your db
-4. Add this github repo in the deployment tab, press force deploy
+4. Add this github repo in the deployment tab, set captain definition file path to `restore.captain-definition`, and press force deploy.

 Ideally, keep a Caprover app configured with the above settings and instance count = 0.
 When you need to restore, set the instance count to 1, and it will automatically restore from the latest backup.
 Scale down the instance